Asset Finance Information

 What is Soft Asset Finance?

-Soft Asset Finance is similar to Hard Asset Finance in that the bank or funder purchases the items required by the customer who then pays the bank or funder in fixed instalments over an agreed term.
-Soft Asset Finance is not offered by every bank or lender because there is often no tangible asset that can act as security.
+Soft Asset Finance is similar to Hard Asset Finance in that the bank or funder purchases the items required by the customer who then pays the bank or funder in fixed installments over an agreed term.
+This type of finance often relates to the IT industry and project costs including:

 Types of Asset Finance